KonradHoeffner/RIO/README.md

 ## Founding RIO with GFO-light

-The current version of RIO, is founded with the new lightweight version of GFO, called GFO-light (see [GFO repository](https://github.com/Onto-Med/GFO)), which is designed as a framework for the efficient development and foundation of domain/application ontologies.
+The current version of RIO, is founded with the new lightweight version of GFO, called [GFO-light](https://github.com/Onto-Med/gfo-light), which is designed as a framework for the efficient development and foundation of domain/application ontologies.
 By using GFO-light, some parts of RIO could be simplified, i.e., modelled with fewer entities (classes, properties, individuals).

 ![RIO overview](images/rio.svg)